freeCodeCamp/freeCodeCamp/README.md

 have to have `socket.io.js` file anywhere in your project, it will be generated automatically at runtime.

 And that's it, we are done!

-If you want to see a really cool real-time dashboard example, refer to [pull request #23](https://github.com/sahat/hackathon-starter/pull/23/files).
+If you want to see a really cool real-time dashboard check out this [live example](http://hackathonstarter.herokuapp.com/dashboard).
+Refer to the [pull request #23](https://github.com/sahat/hackathon-starter/pull/23/files) to see how it is implemented.

 <hr>